 - Education is key.
 Insufficient RPA expertise was listed as one of the major roadblocks for scaling automation initiatives.
 A user-friendly, cloud-native automation platform and RPA training resources that cover a broad range of knowledge levels can accelerate deployment and ROI.

 2020: The year RPA has been waiting for

 The full report highlights both the challenges and opportunity trends for SSO/GBS practitioners that are incorporating RPA into their business processes.
 But one thing is clear: shared services organizations around the globe are embracing the thought of a human/bot workforce, and they are embedding intelligent automation into their overarching strategy.

 But the benefits of RPA are not only reserved for SSO/GBS.
-With advancements in deployment models (on-prem, cloud, or hybrid), embedded AI capabilities, ease of access to training, and availability of pre-built bots, anyone will be able to automate.
+With advancements in deployment models (on-prem, cloud, or hybrid), embedded AI capabilities, ease of access to online RPA training, and availability of pre-built bots, anyone will be able to automate.